aseaboyer/laudenslegends/_posts/2021-4-6-The-Triboar-Trail-Part-1.md

 ---
 layout: post
 title: The Triboar Trail, Chapter 1.
 Reunions
-tags: "The Triboar Trail"
+series: "The Triboar Trail"
 teaser: A final burst of laughter escapes Tinkerella's signature pink lips as she extinguishes the conjured flickering flame with a wave of her hand.
 Ignoring Ivandale Nightthorn's extended hand, she bounds from the cart, saying her goodbyes to the giggling children she was entertaining.
 Ivandale shoots an apologetic look and a 'thank you' to the parents who had given them a ride on their cart along the last few miles on the High Road.
 ---

+## 1.1 Waterdeep

 A final burst of laughter escapes Tinkerella's signature pink lips as she extinguishes the conjured flickering flame with a wave of her hand.
 Ignoring Ivandale Nightthorn's extended hand, she bounds from the cart, saying her goodbyes to the giggling children she was entertaining.
 Ivandale shoots an apologetic look and a 'thank you' to the parents who had given them a ride on their cart along the last few miles on the High Road.

-### 1.1 Waterdeep

 After two long weeks traveling along the Trade Way, the two members of the Rangers of Red Larch have finally arrived in Waterdeep.
 Dirty, tired, and sore - the pair find an affordable inn with similar characteristics on Carter's Way in the Southern Ward.
 It's a safe place to stow their packs before they head out in search of food and entertainment.